 - Paying certain compensation sooner than it is normally paid

 - Writing off certain inventory or accounts receivable

 - Expensing certain capitalized research expenses

 That said, only automatic accounting method changes can be filed in 2018 and still apply to the 2017 tax year.

 The bottom line:

 Taking advantage of existing accounting methods often requires certain actions to occur within a specified period of time after the year end.
-Since you'll want to take time to analyze the viability of new methods and whether each is eligible to be made on an automatic basis, it's imperative to quickly understand the ramifications of these items and act promptly if warranted.
+Since manufacturers will want to take time to analyze the viability of new methods and whether each is eligible to be made on an automatic basis, it's imperative to quickly understand the ramifications of tax reform and act promptly if warranted.

 Significant changes were made to depreciation rules, including the increase in bonus depreciation to 100 percent and the expansion of the types of assets eligible for the new rules.
 Two important planning tools for depreciation include:

 The 100 percent bonus depreciation rules will apply to assets — both new and used — that were acquired and placed in service after Sept.
 27, 2017.
 Determining the dates property was placed in service is even more important now since property not eligible for the new rules will be subject to the previous bonus depreciation rules.

 Another method of accelerating depreciation deductions is to identify assets placed in service in prior years that may be eligible for additional depreciation not previously claimed.
 Most depreciation issues can be corrected through automatic accounting method changes.